Maggie Breaks the Rules! Watch her Story…

 After being Director of Learning & Development for Martha Stewart Living Omnimedia for several years, Maggie became Martha Stewart Living Radio’s Career Coach on satellite radio.
 She has interviewed some of the most successful names in their fields from Martha Stewart to Sally Field to Deepak Chopra to Stephen Covey to Dilbert creator Scott Adams.
 She is known for sharing spot-on advice and inspiration with the many listeners who called in each week.
 She also appeared as an expert guest on ABC Radio and CBS Radio.

-But Maggie’s passion is her career consulting practice, working with individuals to identify their ideal careers and empowering them to make career change.
+But Maggie’s passion is her career consulting practice as job coach, working with individuals to identify their ideal careers and empowering them to make career change.
 Unsatisfied employees of all levels and backgrounds seek out her coaching to get their careers on track.
 Top corporations such as Wyeth, PepsiCo, CIGNA, Diageo NA, and Randomhouse also seek Maggie’s help in developing their employees and managers.

-Maggie’s experience has positioned her to speak at leading events for career-minded professionals.
+Maggie’s experience as a job coach has positioned her to speak at leading events for career-minded professionals.
 She was delighted to deliver the keynote address at The NY Creative Interns Find and Follow Your Passion conference.
 She has also been twice featured as a speaker at America’s largest one-day conference on philanthropy in New York City.

 Maggie has supported the efforts of Streetwise Partners, Save The Frogs, Wounded Warriors, and The Andrea Rizzo Foundation to name a few.
 She is also a very proud mom who loves to stay adventurous and travel the globe with her husband and son.